Solar Earth Inc.

 Grid-Tied Solar System

-A grid-tied solar system is like having solar panels connected to your home’s regular electricity.
+A grid-tied solar system is like having solar panels connected to your home’s electricity.
 It works even if you don’t have a particular battery for storing solar power.
 These systems are easy to use, affordable, and widely used by many people.

 A grid-tied solar system goes by various names, including: